bzhanglab/funmap/articles/webgestalt_tutorial.md

 ![ORA FunMap example selection](../assets/img/ora_example.png)

-By default, the example is set to use the FunMap Hierarchal Modules.
+By default, the example is set to use the FunMap Hierarchical Modules.
 You can also select the Dense Modules (Cliques) by clicking on the drop-down menu (red box in the figure below).

 ![ORA FunMap DenseModules selection](../assets/img/dense_modules.png)